Configuring SMTP Authentication in Windows Mail

 From the Tools menu, select Account Settings.

-In the left-hand menu, click Outgoing Server (SMTP).
+- In the left-side menu, click Outgoing Server (SMTP).

-In the Outgoing Server (STMP) Settings box, select the email account.
+- In the Outgoing Server (STMP) Settings portal, select the email account.

 Enter the correct outgoing server name and port information: